 Templelands includes 2 listed Georgian town houses in the old market town of Dunbar.
 Templelands comprises of a terrace of two symmetrical, two-storey-and-basement houses.
 Each house has three bays.
 The building has an ashlar front, rubble basement and rear, and rusticated quoins, and other decorative features.
 The central doorways have Ionic surrounds, panelled doors, and plate glass fanlights [cited from Wikipedia].
 The building was listed at Category B in 1971.

 The image above is one of five paintings that, according to the website A1 History, were commissioned by the Order of the Eastern Star for Dunbar Castle Social Club.
 (Thanks in advance to Christine Brown and A1 for allowing us to reproduce them here.)
 The painting shows a late Victorian street scene with the Templelands tenement on the right.
 There is no back road to the Priory at Abbeylands, not yet built.
-The Urban Baroque Post Office has not been built yet either, this occurs in 1904, and there are two small 2 story buildings next door to Templelands.
+The Post Office, described by MacWilliams in 1978 as urbanely Baroque (he wrote the Lothian edition of the International Architecture Guide known as Pevsenr), has not been built yet either, this occurs in 1904, and there are two small 2 story buildings next door to Templelands.
 The Masonic Lodge opposite is not yet extended but the painting has a tell tale light shadow of the Abbey Church, now a ruin.
 William Marr, the painter, was born in 1919.
+The painting was one of five, commissioned by the Order of the Eastern Star for Dunbar Castle Social Club.
 The tenement next door to Templelands (31-55) was built in 1899, so the scene is obviously taken from an earlier photograph or postcard.

 The curious plan geometry of the tenement is not immediately obvious from the outside, but the terrace is built on a parallelogram.
 Although the facade appears to show two identical and perfectly symmetrical homes, there are discrete differences in room size, proportions and geometry.
 The middle windows on the top floor were both originally faux.
 Lashed together with inferior wood and thin plate glass painted black internally.
 Hidden from the inside by lathe and plaster to form 2 small presses, or cupboards.
 Internally the middle windows in fact straddle 2 street facing rooms.
 The external look was clearly more important than the internal plan geometry.
 The main reception rooms excepted, most rooms are actually quite modestly proportioned, but with high ceilings.